A boy has his ear checked and asking do ear infections go away on their own

 Many doctors will try to avoid prescribing antibiotics if not needed, because many strains of bacteria are becoming resistant to antibiotics.
 In fact, some bacteria have become immune to them.

 This blog is for informational purposes only.
 For specific medical questions, please consult your physician.
 Dr. Udoff practices in our Monroe office.
-To make an appointment with him or any of CEENTA’s ENT doctors, call 704-295-3000.
-You can also schedule an appointment online or through myCEENTAchart.
+To make an appointment with him or any of CEENTA’s ENT doctors, schedule online or through myCEENTAchart.

 You may also be interested in